AsifTLT/Simple-CRUD-Operations-for-Job-Holder-Data-with-Python-Django/README.md

-🚀 Project Title: Simple CRUD Operations for Job Holder Data with Python Django If You Run This Project And get the Preview! here is Repl Link:
+🚀 Project Title: Simple CRUD Operations for Job Holder Data with Python Django If You Run This Project And get the Preview! here is Repl Link: https://replit.com/@Pythonworlds/Simple-CRUD-Operations-for-Job-Holder-Data-with-Python-Djang?v=1
+I have given a preview image of this project in the thumbnail option of the settings.
+If you want to see then click on settings option..

 📄 Description:
 I’ve developed a web application that efficiently handles CRUD (Create, Read, Update, Delete) operations for job holder data using Python Django.